-By Jock Monteith 9th February 2018
+By Jock Monteith 5th March 2023

-The Dearth Of Scottish Salmon Anglers
+Consistency Of Scottish Salmon Anglers

-Know Exactly How To Make The Salmon Take Count
+Knowing Exactly How To Make The Salmon Take Count

-The Cold Early Spring Water Salmon Fly Take
+The Cold Water Salmon Fly Take

 The take from a salmon in very cold water conditions can be a slower more drawn out affair.
 The mantra for your head to brainwash yourself with is 'do nothing' as it's crucial you've got the composure to 'not' react to the first initial bump or tug from a salmon.
 The problem is that salmon are true masters at knowing when your mind is completely elsewhere therefore the natural instinct and especially for those from a trout fishing background is to react immediately and especially when caught off guard.

-Let The Salmon Take Develop
+Let The Salmon Take Develop And Keep Calm

 It's crucial that while a salmon is investigating your fly you give it enough time to take the fly properly and let it turn and pull away.
 The initial stages of the salmon take can involve a series of 'tugs & plucks' that can sometimes continue for several seconds.
 It's crucial you ignore these tugs and wait for a steady draw of line to start being taken off the reel.
 Once this occurs give it another slowly counted 5 seconds and stop the fish dead by clamping the reel face momentarily with the rod tip down.
-What you've now done is put the negligible 'core stretch' of your fly line between the hook point and your fly reel.
+What you've now done is put only the negligible 'core stretch' of your fly line between the hook point and your fly reel.
 Enough said!